 The bidirectional relationship between PD and DM is well documented, though it is still unclear if it is a causal one or due to their common risk factors.
 The interaction could be because diabetes may directly influence the oral microbes leading to dysbiosis or the common inflammatory pathways as inflammatory markers have been reported to be elevated in these two comorbidities.
 As such, studies have reported a positive effect on glycated haemoglobin levels in the blood (HbA1c) when periodontal therapy is done as it reduces the periodontal inflammatory load.
-11,17,25,26 This study reported a good glycaemic control among a quarter and half of participants in UPTH and LASUTH respectively.
+This study reported a good glycaemic control among a quarter and half of participants in UPTH and LASUTH respectively.

-The mean age of the study population was Mean age = 57.11 ± 13.45 years and comparable to other studies done among diabetes.28 More female predominance in this study comparable to some other studies.28-31
+The mean age of the study population was 57.11±13.45 years and comparable to other studies done among diabetes.28 More female predominance in this study comparable to some other studies.28-31

-The glycated (glycosylated) haemoglobin assay (HbA1c) is an indicator of blood glucose levels and therefore a possible prognostic marker that gained widespread acceptance in the 1980s as the laboratory test of choice and is still widely used.
-32 It can be measured using a number of differing methods with several internationally adopted standards such as the Diabetes Control and Complications Trial (DCCT) or the International Federation of Clinical Chemistry (IFCC) standard. ^{33,34} The latter consistently gives lower values (non-diabetic reference range is about 3% to 5% IFCC and 4% to 6% DCCT, with good control in diabetic groups as 5% IFCC and 7% DCCT.
-The American Diabetes Association (ADA) guidelines, however endorsed that HbA1c < 7% indicates a good glycemic control, while HbA1c \ge 7% indicates a poor glycemic control.
-21
+HbA1c, the glycosylated haemoglobin assay, is an indicator of blood glucose levels and a suitable prognostic marker widely accepted since the 1980s as the laboratory test of choice for determining glycaemic control in the diabetics.
+It is still widely in use today and measurement is done using a number of different methods based on internationally adopted standards such as the Diabetes Control and Complications Trial (DCCT) or the International Federation of Clinical Chemistry (IFCC).
+The latter consistently gives lower values (non-diabetic reference range is about 3% to 5% IFCC and 4% to 6% DCCT) with good control in diabetic groups taken as 5% IFCC and 7% DCCT.
+The American Diabetes Association (ADA) guidelines has however endorsed HbA1c < 7% and HbA1c \geq 7% as indicates of good and poor glycemic control respectively.

 The participants in this study based on Glycated hemoglobin were classified into three groups.
-These are well controlled (Glycated hemoglobin <7.0%), moderately controlled

-(Glycated hemoglobin 7.0-8.0%) and poorly controlled (Glycated hemoglobin >8.0%).
-Our study showed no association between duration of diabetes, glycated haemoglobin and periodontal disease severity similar to the findings in other studies.^{35,36} This contrasted with other studies that reported association between higher glycated haemoglobin and severe periodontitis.37-42
+These are well controlled (Glycated hemoglobin <7.0%) and poorly controlled (Glycated hemoglobin ≥.0%).
+Our study showed no association between duration of diabetes, glycated haemoglobin and periodontal disease severity similar to the findings in other studies.
+This contrasted with other studies that reported association between higher glycated haemoglobin and severe periodontitis.
+The studies in the s

-In our study, the number of participants with poor glycaemic control was more than those with good glycaemic control.
-This correlated with the findings of other studies.43-45
+In our study, participants with poor glycaemic control were more than those with good glycaemic control.
+This correlated with the findings of other studies.
+43-45

-Simplified oral hygiene index (OHI-S) measures the cleanliness of the mouth and can be used to classify individuals into good, fair or poor oral hygiene.
+The Simplified oral hygiene index (OHI-S) measures the cleanliness of the mouth and is used to classify individuals into good, fair or poor oral hygiene.
 Majority of our participants had fair oral hygiene.
 This compares to the study done among T2DM in Lucknow, India that reported that 68.8% of their participants had fair oral hygiene.

 The periodontal status of the participants in this study did not worsen with poor glycaemic control.
-This compares to the study done among diabetics in Harvard Medical School,

-Boston.
-46 The means of participants parameters examined in this study are comparable to those reported by other studies.
-46,47
+This compares to the study done among diabetics in Harvard Medical School, Boston.46 The means of participants parameters examined in this study are comparable to those reported by other studies.^{46,47}